-The Chicago Metropolitan Agency for Planning (CMAP), as staff to the MPO of northeastern Illinois, has primary responsibility for maintaining the ITS Architecture.
+The Chicago Metropolitan Agency for Planning (CMAP), as staff to the MPO of Northeastern Illinois, has primary responsibility for maintaining the ITS Architecture.
 This task cannot be accomplished without the input of the region's ITS implementers.

-To accomplish this, CMAP also hosts and staffs the region's Transportation Technology and Operations Coalition (TTOC, formerly the Advanced Technology Task Force), whose participants provide input and review of changes to the region's ITS Architecture.
-The Coalition's participants include the Chicago Department of Transportation, the Regional Transportation Authority, IDOT, Illinois Tollway, CTA, Metra, Pace, the counties, and UIC.
-The Coalition is also open to the participation of other interested attendees and audience members participate freely to share information.
+To accomplish this, CMAP also hosts and staffs the region's Advanced Technology Task Force (ATTF), whose members provide input and review of changes to the region's ITS Architecture.
+The Task Force is co-chaired by the Chicago Department of Transportation and the Regional Transportation Authority.
+Members include IDOT, Illinois Tollway, CTA, Metra, Pace, the counties and UIC.
+The group is also open to the participation of other interested attendees and audience members participate freely to share information.